 It’s that time of week again for another Linkibuzz post.

-We have a couple interesting posts regarding Startups this week.
+We have a couple of interesting posts regarding Startups this week.
 A post on low employment figures and an interesting take on what causes low employment.
 Interestingly, we’re finishing with a post on a potentially new European republic that could mean tax-free money for Startups operating there.